Some notes about Rust

 }

 Every rust program starts with a function called main().
-Comments starts with //.
+Single line comments start with //; block comments are enclosed between /* and */ delimiters.

 Variables